alessioborgi/Z-SASLM/README.md

 ## Overview 🚀

-**Z-SASLM** redefines multi-style image synthesis by leveraging Spherical Linear Interpolation (SLI) for zero-shot style alignment.
-It harnesses the non-linear geometry of the latent space for smooth, high-fidelity blending—without any fine-tuning.

-This work has been **accepted to the CVPR 2025 Workshop on AI for Creative Visual Content Generation, Editing and Understanding**, where we showcase its theoretical brilliance and practical versatility in multi-modal content fusion.
+This is an *Official Implementation* of the paper **Z-SASLM: Zero-Shot Style-Aligned SLI Blending Latent Manipulation**, accepted at **CVPR 2025, Workshop on AI for Creative Visual Content Generation, Editing, and Understanding**.
+Z-SASLM is a zero-shot framework for multi-style image synthesis that leverages Spherical Linear Interpolation (SLI) to achieve smooth, coherent blending—without any fine-tuning.
 ---

 ## Abstract ✨